Jonjo Shelvey 2023 – Net Worth, Salary, Sponsors, Girlfriend, Tattoos, Cars, and more

 Another major sponsor of Jonjo Shelvey is Carling, the UK-based beer brand.
 Shelvey has appeared in several Carling advertisements, promoting their products to the football-loving audience.
 The brand has also supported several football tournaments, and Jonjo has been associated with them in such events.

 Jonjo Shelvey has been endorsed by a few other brands.
 For instance, he has been featured in a promotional campaign for the EA Sports FIFA video game series.
-He has also endorsed the online gambling platform, Betway, through various campaigns.
+He has also endorsed the online gambling platform, through various campaigns including online slots bonus.

 Jonjo Shelvey Cars and Tattoos